 How to Make Vegan Pumpkin Bread

-Whisk together all vegan pumpkin bread wet ingredients: pumpkin puree, coconut oil, coconut sugar, maple syrup, flax egg and vanilla.
+Whisk together all of your vegan pumpkin bread wet ingredients: pumpkin puree, coconut oil, coconut sugar, maple syrup, flax egg and vanilla.

 Add the dry ingredients to the same bowl: gluten free oat flour, almond flour, baking powder, baking soda, spices and salt.
 Yep, this is 1-bowl!
 Whisk until no flour bits remain.